Metro-Goldwyn-Mayer Television: Beginnings

 By April 1957, MGM Television was sued by the United States Department of Justice for block booking to television stations for selling its movie library as a whole.
 MGM Television denied the charges as the stations have the options of 3; 100 film groups licensed for 2 years with three runs, 2 different 350 packages with rights for 3 to 4 years and unlimited runs, the full library for seven years with unlimited runs.
 Substitute of a film in another package for an equal value movie were allowed, as each film is also individual prices based on several factors including its age and its stars.
 Then a discount is applied, 50% for the full library, 37.5% on the 350 packages and 25% on the 100 groups.

 In December 1957, the division had 10 television series deal under consideration with plans for 8 to be in production with two outright owned and produced by MGM and the other six co-productions with independent producers.
 MGM Television was also in negotiation with California National Productions, NBC's syndicated distribution subsidiary, for a deal to place two series into syndication.

 By 1959, MGM was producing no primetime shows on television after NBC decided not to go with the Jeopardy pilot.
 They would resume producing primetime shows for the 1960-61 television season.
 Paul Monash joined the company, who served as executive producer of the programs.
 He later left the studio to join 20th Century-Fox Television.
 In 1960, Norman Felton, formerly of CBS joined the studio to serve as program producer.
 In late 1960, MGM received a contract with NBC to obtain two series, that was on the air.
+In 1961, the company signed a deal with Harry Anger to develop live and taped programs for networks and syndication.

+In August 12, 1968, MGM Television announced the sale of 145 feature films to television stations in what was called the MGM / 7.
+Some of the shows included: